dvdstelt/weblog/_posts/2024-03-14-share-database-of-course-not.md

 ---

-Whenever I hear developers or architects talk about it, almost always everyone agrees that services shouldn't share their database.
+Whenever I hear developers or architects talk, almost always everyone agrees that services shouldn't share their database.
 It's something that is so widely known that everyone tries to avoid it.
-In this article we'll discuss why *we think* it's a bad idea but how looking at it from a different angle, we might come to different opinions than we currently have.
+In this article we'll discuss why *we think* it's a bad idea, but how looking at it from a different angle, we might come to different opinions than we currently have.

-***Unfortunately, it's not always possible.
-Due to time pressure or some of the (architectural) patterns don't allow it and a database is shared.
-We know it's an issue and promise ourselves we'll fix it in the future when we get rid of some technical debt.
-But it is also widely known that these are great plans, but it'll likely never happen.***

-> [!TIP]
->
-> Before you read on, try to think for a while why it's actually such a bad idea to have services share their database.

 ## Sharing a database

 It is a common conception that a shared databases massively increases coupling.
 Adding or modifying features of a system often results in modifying the database schema.
 As a result, other services that depend on that schema, immediately break.
 Every service needs to be verified if it won't break because of the dependency on that schema.

-#### Different views make coupling visible
+### Different views make coupling visible

 I'm an advocate for looking at your architecture through different lenses.
 The [4+1 architectural view model](https://bloggingabout.net/2020/08/07/41-architectural-view-model/) provides this and allows us to use different views to see our architecture.
 In the image below, on the left is a logical view of a system and on the right a physical view of the system.
 In the logical view you can see that each service has its own *datastore* and is logically separated from any other service.
 On the right side you can see the same 3 components with their own database.
 However, some of them also access the database of another service.

 ![](\images\2024\share-database\shared-database.png)

-I often see developers create designs like this; as if there's no coupling and hiding this the logical view.
+I often see developers create designs like this; as if there's no coupling and hiding this in the logical view.
 But the coupling is then introduced in the physical view without visualizing this.

 We can see the example in our image above.
 We now visualized a dependency (read: coupling) in the physical view and we should not hide this dependency in the logical view either.
 It means the logical view isn't correct.
 Let's update the image and make sure it's correctly representing those dependencies.